.colony/repo_map.yaml — Repo Map¶

 flush_token_budget: 2048

 # 2) Literature directory — PDFs go through the chunker.
+Note:

-- name: literature
+- name: literature-paged

 type: literature

-start_dir: literature/
+start_dir: literature/promoted/

 chunk_target_tokens: 800